Talking T1D with Sam Fuld: Major League Baseball Player and Dad

 I had known who Sam Fuld was for a couple of years now, ever since he joined the Oakland Athletics in 2014.

 I somehow went without meeting Sam in person for the next year and a half, but I kept up with him, and spoke to his lovely wife, Sarah, on numerous occasions.
-To my delight, I started writing for Beyond Type 1, and was given the opportunity to interview him in depth about his T1D routine as a professional athlete, and his experience caring for his four children while simultaneously caring for his Type 1.
+To my delight, I started writing for Beyond Type 1, and was given the opportunity to interview him in depth about his type 1 diabetes (T1D) routine as a professional athlete, and his experience caring for his four children while simultaneously caring for his type 1.

 Sam recently underwent surgery on his arm and is finishing up some physical therapy at the ballpark while I wait in my dad’s office.
 Sam strolls in, says a quick “hello” to my dad and then we finally meet.